6.2 -Omics and System Biology: Transcriptomic Applications

 EnhancedVolcano(Vol,

-lab = rownames(res), # Label information from dataset (can be a column name)
+lab = rownames(res), # Label significant genes from dataset (can be a column name)

 x = 'log2FoldChange', # Column name in dataset with l2fc information